 Law Firms Are Lucrative Targets for Cyber Criminals

-Law firms are favored targets of hackers for some very good reasons.
+Law firms become targets of hackers for some logical reasons.

 - One-stop shopping: If hackers can break into a law firm’s systems, they can gain access to sensitive and valuable data of not just one company but many – all the law firm’s clients.

-- Particularly valuable information: Law firm servers may hold information that is very valuable, everything from businesses’ intellectual property to medical records to government secrets.
+- Particularly useful information: Law firm servers may hold valuable information, from businesses’ intellectual property to medical records to government secrets.
 If you’re going to take the trouble to break in, it makes sense to hack where the rewards are worth the trouble.

 - Low hanging fruit: Many law firms have not adequately guarded themselves and their clients against cyber attacks.

-As long ago as 2011, FBI representatives met with the 200 largest law firms to warn them that law firms are a prime target of hackers.
-As already mentioned, in 2016, the FBI warned that hackers were targeting large international law firms yet again.
+As long as 2011, FBI representatives met with the 200 largest law firms to warn them that law firms are a prime target of hackers.
+As already mentioned, in 2016, the FBI warned hackers were targeting large international law firms.

 Attorneys’ Cyber Standard of Care

-Lawyers have been required to protect the confidential data of clients for quite some time.
+Lawyers are required to protect the confidential data of clients for quite some time.
 That’s nothing new.
 What has changed is how law firms must protect their clients in today’s climate of cyber threats.
 The commentary to Rule 1.1 of the Model Rules of Professional Conduct directs attorneys to “keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology.”
-A recent article on the ABA website says depending on various factors, that may mean firms must “monitor network activity, review IT reports, and perhaps employ a chief information officer (CIO) in developing, implementing, and maintaining appropriate cybersecurity programs” Failure to do so could result in legal malpractice claims.
+A recent article on the ABA website says: depending on various factors, law firms must “monitor network activity, review IT reports, and perhaps employ a chief information security officer (CISO) in developing, implementing, and maintaining appropriate cybersecurity programs.”
+Failure to do so could result in legal malpractice claims.